afpa-stbrieuc/timeshare-mean2/README.md

 ##install
  - go to project dir

- - load node app dependencies in app/api
+- `npm install app/api/ --prefix app/api/` ( load node app dependencies in app/api )
-`npm install app/api/ --prefix app/api/`
- - load all web libs required by the client in app/public `bower install`
+- `bower install` ( load all web libs required by the client in app/public )
- - will load all dependencies required by grunt
+- `npm install --dev` ( will load all dependencies required by grunt )
-`npm install --dev`

 ##run
 `grunt serve`